aaronengland/quiz_builder/README.md

 Pydantic models validate data at every boundary: incoming API requests (`GenerateRequest`, `SubmitRequest`), LLM output (`GeneratedQuestion`), and API responses (`QuizOut`, `SubmitResponse`).
 This means malformed data is caught immediately at the point of entry rather than causing downstream errors.
 SQLAlchemy column types provide a second layer of enforcement at the database level.
 Input length is also constrained (topic is capped at 200 characters) to prevent abuse of the LLM API.

 **Q: What if you need to swap the LLM model?**
-The Bedrock model ID is configurable via the `BEDROCK_MODEL_ID` environment variable, defaulting to Claude Sonnet 4.5.
-Switching to a different model (e.g., Haiku for lower cost, or a newer Claude release) only requires changing this environment variable.
-No code changes needed.
+The Bedrock model ID is defined in `backend/config.py` as a single setting (`bedrock_model_id`).
+Switching to a different model (e.g., Haiku for lower cost, or a newer Claude release) only requires changing this one value.
+The rest of the code reads from this setting, so no other files need to be touched.